MateuszSerafin/GNS3_Networks/CCNP/PacketFenceNac/README.md

 For purpose of this lab I won't do it via GPO.
 I will configure it so it just works.

 1. Staff PC is already joined to domain.
-2. Enable, and mark for automatic start "Wired AutoConfig" service.
+2. Enable, and mark for automatic start "Wired AutoConfig" service. <br>
 ![](images/WiredAutoConfig.png)
 3. Configure the Authentication tab <br>
 ![](images/AuthenticationTAB.png) <br>